We originally wrote about Microsoft 365 and its ability to provide HIPAA compliant email in 2017.

 In our initial review, we found that three versions of Microsoft 365 were HIPAA compliant.

 It should be noted Microsoft 365 is the brand name Microsoft has chosen to brand disparate services such as email, storage, and chat.
 Microsoft formerly referred to it as Office 365.

 Now that it’s 2023, perhaps Microsoft 365 has changed its stance on providing HIPAA compliant email service.
 As such, we’ll revisit the question: Is Microsoft 365 HIPAA compliant?

 See related: Is Hotmail HIPAA compliant?
 (2023 update)

 About Microsoft 365

-The Business Associate Agreement is a key component to HIPAA compliance between a covered entity and a business associate.
-Since Microsoft 365 offers one, we conclude it can be a HIPAA compliant email solution.
+The Business Associate Agreement (BAA) is a key component to HIPAA compliance between a covered entity and a business associate.

 In regards to being considered a HIPAA compliant email solution, we were able to learn the following about Microsoft 365 and its parent company Microsoft:

 - Four versions of Microsoft 365 can be HIPAA compliant and are considered in scope by the Microsoft BAA.

 Conclusion: As we originally concluded in 2017, Microsoft 365 remains HIPAA compliant.